webpack/webpack.js.org/src/content/guides/getting-started.md

  }
 ```

 Now the `npm run build` command can be used in place of the `npx` command we used earlier.
 Note that within `scripts` we can reference locally installed npm packages by name the same way we did with `npx`.
-This convention is the standard in most npm-based projects because it allows all contributors to use the same set of common scripts (each with flags like `--config` if necessary).
+This convention is the standard in most npm-based projects because it allows all contributors to use the same set of common scripts.

 Now run the following command and see if your script alias works: